Why does Friendly Borders want to protect cultures from extinction?

 How can you better utilize our educational websites?

 Consider Friendly Borders websites as coffee-table e-books that can serve as sources of information and inspire the pursuit of further studies of the content or related materials.
 The information we provide is not comprehensive, nor is it intended to be.
 Rather, it is a snapshot intended to serve our goal of sparking further interest and a desire for deeper exploration.
-Who knows, perhaps we can help influence students of culture to become anthropologists, linguists, sociologists and language and culture preservationists?
+Who knows, perhaps we can help influence students of culture to become anthropologists, linguists, sociologists and advocates of language and culture?

-Let’s all come together and preserve our world.
+Let’s all come together and promote our world.

 Want a broader spectrum on culture and language?